-For minor corrections, another option is a series of customized, removable appliances called clear aligners or "invisible braces."
-They may be more expensive than fixed braces, but may have a more acceptable appearance to some adults.
-Clear aligners may take longer to move teeth, but are still effective with regular use.
-However, many people need fixed braces to properly correct their dental problems.
+For minor corrections, an option is a series of customized, removable appliances called clear aligners or "invisible braces."
+These may have a more acceptable appearance to some adults.
+If you're considering clear aligners versus fixed braces, ask about the cost and the pros and cons for your specific needs.
+Many people need fixed braces to properly correct their dental problems.

 Modern materials and technologies make the experience of having dental braces much more comfortable than in the past.

 Why it's done

 Dental braces offer corrective treatment for:

 - Upper front teeth that overlap the lower teeth too much — either vertically (overbite) or horizontally (overjet)